Corvallis Campus

 Child Care - Periwinkle Child Development Center

 LBCC is excited to offer toddler and preschool classes at Periwinkle Child Development Center, located on the LBCC Albany campus.
 The center serves children ages 2-5 years old.
-The center serves children with IFSPs, families on ERDC funding, offer no-cost Preschool Promise slots, and offer scholarships to reduce tuition costs to student parents.
+The center serves children with IFSPs, families on ERDC funding, offers no-cost Preschool Promise slots, and offers scholarships to reduce tuition costs to student parents.
 More information on programs and services can be found at https://www.periwinklecdc.com, or by calling 541-917-4480.

 This center also serves as a lab school for students studying Early Childhood Education to do observations, teaching experiences and practicum hours.
 Other disciplines/fields may also utilize the center for these purposes as well.